Beth Bye: Connecticut State Legislature

 In January 2019, then-incoming Governor Ned Lamont appointed Bye to lead the state Office of Early Childhood leading her to resign from the state legislature.

 Personal life

 A lesbian, Bye married Dr. Tracey Wilson on November 12, 2008.
 They were the first gay couple to be married in Connecticut.
-Tracey Wilson is a West Hartford town historian and the couple live with their two children and two step-children: Brittany, Caroline, Peter, and Adam; in West Hartford.
+Tracey Wilson was a West Hartford town historian and the couple lived with their four children in West Hartford.
+Dr. Wilson died on February 23, 2025.
 As of 2018, Bye was one of two openly gay members of the Connecticut General Assembly, serving alongside Rep. Jeffrey Currey (D-East Hartford).
 Bye is the first member of the legislature to enter into a civil union.

 Electoral history

 Bye ran unopposed in both the primary and general elections in 2012.